Starwort/NEA/README.md

 - [x] The solver must support configuration:
   - [x] Maximum search depth (number of moves)
   - [x] Allow/disallow Cheating
-- [ ] The solver should have a vision interface
+- [x] The solver should have a vision interface
-  - [ ] Read the board from the game with CV
+  - [x] Read the board from the game with CV
-- [ ] The vision-solver must have a graphical configuration interface
+- [x] The vision-solver must have a graphical configuration interface
-  - [ ] The configuration interface must contain a 'live' display of the vision
+  - [ ] The configuration interface should contain a 'live' display of the vision

 <!-- TODO: maybe more -->